Children should always be neatly and tidily dressed and should be encouraged to take a pride in their appearance.

 White, black, red or grey ankle or knee length socks or tights (no trainer socks)

-Plain dark coloured shoes with low heels; these should be fastened by means of buckles, velcro or laces to ensure a good fit (no trainers).
+Plain black or red shoes/black boots with low heels; these should be fastened by means of buckles, velcro or laces to ensure a good fit (no trainers).
 Sandals may be worn in the summer during hot weather but should have a secure back strap and not have open toes.
 All school shoes or sandals need to be worn with socks or tights.

 Red and white check/stripe school dress